gouttegd/grainyhead/docs/quickstart.rst

 ===================

-Each GrainyHead command can be invoked directly from the command line (with ``grh <command>``), in which case GrainyHead will perform the corresponding task then quit.
-Otherwise, if no command is specified, you enter into an interactive shell from which you can repeatedly run commands without quiting GrainyHead.
+Each GrainyHead command can be invoked directly from the command line (with ``grainyhead <command>``), in which case GrainyHead will perform the corresponding task then quit.
+Otherwise, if no command is specified, you enter into an interactive shell from which you can repeatedly run commands without quitting GrainyHead.

 Use the ``help`` command to get the list of available commands.